 - H&F Constitution This sets out how the Council operates, how decisions are made and the procedures for ensuring that the Council is efficient, transparent and accountable to residents.
 It also sets out the functions of statutory officers and explains their role in ensuring statutory obligations are met. - Local Code of Corporate Governance This identifies our principles of good governance and the structures, systems and processes that we have established for good governance.
-This was most recently reviewed in 2020. - Policy and Accountability Committees (PACs) The scrutiny function is provided through six crosscutting PACs, which are committees of the Council rather than the Cabinet.
+This was most recently reviewed in 2020. - Policy and Accountability Committees (PACs) The scrutiny function is provided through six cross-cutting PACs, which are committees of the Council rather than the Cabinet.
 The PACs are part of the Council's commitment to public engagement and working with residents in developing policy and strengthening the Council's decision-making process.
 In 2020/21, the Committees continued to meet despite Covid-19, through remote meetings, which proved to be efficient and effective. - Risk management framework This is fundamental to the system of internal control and forms part of a sound business operating model.
 It involves an ongoing process to identify the risks to our policies, aims and objectives and to prioritise them according to likelihood and impact.
 The corporate risk register is reviewed quarterly and challenged by senior management and the Audit Committee.
 Thematic or programme risk registers are created in respect of emerging risk areas.
 In 2020/21, this included important areas of Brexit and Covid-19. - Audit and external inspection assurances The Council is externally audited.
 The external auditor issued an unqualified opinion on the financial statements and value for money conclusion for 2019/20, confirming that they were satisfied that the Council had proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
 The Internal Audit service is a key means of assurance and reviews the adequacy of the controls throughout all areas of the Council.
 Council services are also subject to statutory external inspections.
 During 2020/21, the majority of external inspections were suspended, because of the Covid-19 pandemic. - Strategic Leadership Team and management assurance The Council's most senior management team is known as the Strategic Leadership Team (SLT).
-The SLT is led by the Chief Executive who is Head of the Paid Service and appointed by Full Council.
 Each SLT Director has key areas of responsibility, but together they are jointly responsible (under the Chief Executive) for turning priorities set by the administration into operational policy.
 Over the past 12 months, the Chief Executive, SLT and elected members have continued to build assurance capability.
-This includes management boards such as the Statutory Accountabilities Board (SAB).
-The SAB is made up of the statutory officers of the Council (Head of Paid Service, Section 151 Officer, Monitoring Officer, Director of Children's Services, Direction of Adult Social Care and Director of Public Health).
-It provides management arrangements to allow the statutory officers to work together to ensure that corporately there are appropriate and coordinated governance arrangements in place for the effective delivery of statutory functions.
-The responsibilities of the statutory officers are also outlined in H&Fs constitution. - Commissioning and procurement of goods and services The effective commissioning and procurement of goods, works and services is of strategic importance to our operations, while contract management helps to provide value for money and ensure that outcomes and outputs are delivered.
+This includes management boards such as the Statutory Accountabilities Board. - Commissioning and procurement of goods and services The effective commissioning and procurement of goods, works and services is of strategic importance to our operations, while contract management helps to provide value for money and ensure that outcomes and outputs are delivered.
 Contract Standing Orders form part of the Council's Constitution.
 A Contracts Assurance Board was established and operated during 2020/21.